WhatsApp's New Feature Will Save You So Much Time In The Group Chat

 For this reason, it's amazing to hear that WhatsApp is rolling out a new feature that will save us so much time – namely, instant reactions.

-"We're excited to share that emoji reactions are now available on the latest version of the app," WhatsApp announced on its blog earlier this week.
+"We're excited to share that emoji reactions are now available on the latest version of the app," WhatsApp announced on its blog last week.
 "Reactions are fun, fast, and they reduce overload in groups too."

 Advertisement